xsltdev/xsltdev.ru/docs/react/handbook/hooks-effect.md

   constructor(props) {
     super(props)
     this.state = { isOnline: null }
-    this.handleStatusChange = this.handleStatusChange.bind(this)
+    this.handleStatusChange = this.handleStatusChange.bind(
+      this
+    )
   }

   componentDidMount() {
-    ChatAPI.subscribeToFriendStatus(this.props.friend.id, this.handleStatusChange)
+    ChatAPI.subscribeToFriendStatus(
+      this.props.friend.id,
+      this.handleStatusChange
+    )
   }

   componentWillUnmount() {
-    ChatAPI.unsubscribeFromFriendStatus(this.props.friend.id, this.handleStatusChange)
+    ChatAPI.unsubscribeFromFriendStatus(
+      this.props.friend.id,
+      this.handleStatusChange
+    )
   }

   handleStatusChange(status) {
     this.setState({
-      isOnline: status.isOnline
+      isOnline: status.isOnline,
     })
   }